FociSolutions/github-foundations/README.md

 Management of organizations, repositories, and teams, Review results of drift detection, and execution of pull request plans for your organizations.

 #### Included Tools:
+- [**Interactive HCL tool:**](./organizations/GEN_INTERACTIVE.md) A CLI tool to help you write HCL interactively for `repositories` and `teams`.
-- **Drift Detection:** Detects when someone makes a change to configuration, outside of the source-controlled configuration.
+- [**Drift Detection:**](./organizations/DRIFT_DETECTION.md) Detects when someone makes a change to configuration, outside of the source-controlled configuration.
 Gives the ability to reapply the correct state.
-- **Deletion Protection:** When a PR change requests resources be deleted, this tool forces the user to confirm the action
+- [**Deletion Protection:**](./organizations/DELETION_PROTECTION.md) When a PR change requests resources be deleted, this tool forces the user to confirm the action
-- **GitHub Advanced Security (GHAS) checks:** Checks the state of GHAS for the repos that have it enabled.
+- [**GitHub Advanced Security (GHAS) checks:**](./organizations/GH_ADVANCED_SECURITY.md) Runs GHAS scans for the eligible repos that have it enabled.
 Reports all of the GHAS scans in one report.
-- **Assessment tool:** Used to assess the readiness of your repo, before importing it with the toolkit.
+- [**Assessment tool:**](./organizations/ASSESSMENT_TOOL.md) Used to assess the readiness of your repo, before importing it with the toolkit.
 Can be used to check whether toolkit guardrails are already in place in the repo.
-- **Import tool:** Import repos not currently managed by the toolkit.
+- [**Import tool:**](./organizations/IMPORT_TOOL.md) Import repos not currently managed by the toolkit.

 ## How to Contribute